oracle/content-and-experience-toolkit/README.md

 **Fixed**

-- `cec create-asset-report` - Fixed issue where no results were returned for a site.
+- `cec create-asset-report` - Fixed issue where site metadata caused no results to be returned when reporting on a site.

 # New in Release 20.1.2a